Getting a diagnosis: autism, ADHD, cognitive and learning assessments

 What to expect from an assessment with Aspect

-At Aspect, an ADHD or autism assessment takes around 4 to 6 hours and is typically conducted over the course of one day, whereas a cognitive assessment is approximately 3 to 4 hours.
+At Aspect, an autism, ADHD or learning assessment takes around 4 to 6 hours and is typically conducted over the course of one day, whereas a cognitive assessment is approximately 3 to 4 hours.
 We will work with you to make the process as comfortable and accessible as possible.
 With both children and adults, we encourage you to bring a trusted family member or support person along to support you in the process, and just to keep you company.
 If you don't have someone available, the Aspect team will make you feel supported, including having access to a private quiet room for the duration.

 Social Stories